Kinjalrk2k/Node-TypeORM-TypeScript/README.md

 > Read the [docs](https://typeorm.io/#/relations)

-- Establishing a many-to-one relationship and inverse one-to-many relationship
+- Establishing a many-to-one relationship and inverse one-to-many relationship (or vice versa)

 ```ts
 // in POSTS -  many posts can belong to one user